-While recording an exercise you can lock the buttons by keeping the lower button pressed and then select Lock.
-Once locked, you cannot perform any action that requires button interaction (create laps, pause/end exercise etc.), but it is possible to scroll the display views and you can turn on the backlight with any button press if the backlight is in automatic mode.
+While recording an exercise you can lock the buttons by keeping the lower button pressed and and toggle Button lock on.
+Once locked, you cannot perform any action that requires button interaction (create laps, pause/end exercise etc.), but it is possible to change the display views and you can turn on the backlight with any button press if the backlight is in automatic mode.

-To unlock everything, keep the lower button pressed again.
+To unlock everything, keep the lower button pressed again and toggle Button lock off.